Livestream Every Sunday 9:00am

 Humanity

-We believe that people were created in the image of God for a loving relationship with God.
-However, people have rebelled against God, actively or passively choosing to go their own independent way.
-We're therefore alienated from God and suffer the corruption of our nature because of our sin.
+We believe that people were created in the image of God (Genesis 1:27) and that they were designed to have a perfect relationship with God.
+Ever since the beginning of time, humans have rebelled against God, actively or passively choosing to go their own independent way.
+We are therefore alienated from God and suffer the corruption of our nature because of our sin.

 Salvation